beliciataylor/academic-kickstart/content/home/experience.md

   date_end = "2020-07-31"
   description = """

-* Worked as a full-time research assistant under Dr. David Jacho-Chavez on studying co-authorship networks from top-five general interest economics journals using natural language processing
+  * Worked as a full-time research assistant under Dr. David Jacho-Chavez on studying co-authorship networks from top-five general interest economics journals using social network analysis and natural language processing
   * Explored co-authorship connections using Python's NetworkX and using natural language processing tools from Python's Scikit-Learn and SpaCy
+  * Created network visualizations using Gephi and visualizations of exploratory analysis using matplotlib and tikzplotlib
   * Created weekly presentations using LaTeX Beamer and presented updates on research progress and findings to SURE mentor and research group which accumulated into a final research poster
+  * Used a 32-core Linux virtual machine on Azure and Python's Multiprocessing package to compute-heavy co-authorship network calculations in parallel
+  * Created a Waf reproducible research template which automatically runs all Python code and reproduces the analysis and results from the project

   """